Mathematical Foundations of Complex Tonality: Chromatic tone systems

+An example of a historical scale that (modulo transposition) belongs to Just System II can be found in the work of Bartolomeus Ramis de Pareja (1482).
+Ramis's Monochord is given by Barbour (1953) both in cents and in the Eitz notation, i.e.~in Pythagorean tunings that may be adjusted up or down by one or more syntonic commas.
+Expressed in rationals, Ramis's tuning starting at $C$ takes the form

+This is clearly not within the scope of Theorem 1, since $D = \tfrac{10}{9}$.
+Nonetheless, the associated aggregation sequence, which is of the form

+exhibits the particle structure of System II, which suggests, as we saw in the case of Kepler's scale, that a transposition might bring it into line with Theorem I. Indeed, this turns out to be the case, for if we transpose the scale of Ramis de Pareja down by a fourth, multiplying each note by $\tfrac{3}{4}$ all along the keyboard, then starting at $C$, we obtain

+which evidently satisfies the conditions of Theorem 1; and for the associated aggregation sequence starting at $C=1$, which is consistent with Just System II, we have

+Historical examples of scales belonging to Just System III that can be found (without need of transposition) in Barbour's list include Fogliano's Monochord No.~2, and Rousseau's Monochord (Fogliano 1529, Rousseau 1768).
+But there are other historical just tunings in Barbour's list that are of interest, some involving as many as four semitones, such as Euler's Monochord, that would also be worthy of study using the methods we have proposed.

-Summing up, we have seen that the just system of tuning can be viewed as an example of an chromatic tone system in which the various notes of the established scales are assembled from a small number of semitone particles, and we have been able to present a more or less full account of the tuning schemes that can be constructed on the premise that the just diatonic scale is preserved.
+Summing up, we have seen that in the just system the notes of various well-established scales can be assembled from a small number of semitone particles, and we have been able to present a more or less complete account of the tuning schemes that can be constructed on the premise that the structure of the Ptolemaic scale is preserved and that the number of semitones is three.

 Nevertheless, we are left with the uncomfortable fact that the resulting systems of semitones involve products of rather high powers of prime numbers.
-Is it possible to improve on situation in some way, bringing the powers of the primes down in such a manner that the resulting numbers represent harmonious intervals?
+Is it possible to improve on the situation in some way, by introducing a new scheme for music that allows one to bring the multiplicities of the primes down, so we are only left with {\it low} powers?
+This is the question we seek to answer in our investigation of complex intonation.